Playing Safe at the Y

 Safety Standards for Summer Camp and Kids' Day Out

 The Y has collaborated with the American Camp Association to create educational resources for camps, parents, and campers as well as state and local health departments.
 Also engaged in the process was an independent expert panel that included specialists in pediatric medicine, epidemiology, infectious disease management, biological safety and industrial hygiene.
 Click here to review the ACA camp operations guide we're currently following in Kids’ Day Out which include the following protocols:

 - Before children and staff are checked in, their temperatures are taken.
 For the safety and well-being of others in camp, those running a temperature of 100.4+ degrees cannot attend.

 - Staggered curb-side check-in.

-- Low ratio camp groups spread throughout the whole facility.
-Campers remain in their same small groups throughout the week.
+- Lower ratio camp groups spread throughout the whole facility.
+Campers remain in their same groups throughout the week.

-- Individual and spaced out activities to practice safe social distancing.
+- Individual and spaced out activities to practice safe social distancing where possible when inside.
 Limited sharing of supplies.

 - Ample access to hand washing and hand sanitizer stations, especially at check-in, before meals and after restroom use.